Peter Muhlenberg: Career

 He briefly served in the British Army's 60th Regiment of Foot, and also served for a short while in the German dragoons, earning the nickname "Teufel Piet" (Devil Pete) before returning to Philadelphia in 1767, where he was given a classical education from the Academy of Philadelphia (the modern University of Pennsylvania).
 He was ordained in 1768 and headed a Lutheran congregation in Bedminster, New Jersey, before moving to Woodstock, Virginia.

 Muhlenberg visited England in 1772 and was ordained into the priesthood of the Anglican Church, although he served a Lutheran congregation.
 Since the Anglican Church was the state church of Virginia, he was required to be ordained in an Anglican church in order to serve a congregation in Virginia.
 Besides his new congregation, he led the Committee of Safety and Correspondence for Dunmore County, Virginia.
 He was elected to the House of Burgesses in 1774, and was a delegate to the First Virginia Convention.
-He owned slaves.
+Muhlenberg owned a number of slaves, believing it was sanctioned by religious scripture as a means of redemption.

 Military career

 After the American Revolutionary War broke out in 1775, the Continental Army was formed.
 Muhlenberg was authorized to raise and command the 8th Virginia Regiment of the Continental Army's Virginia Line as its colonel.
-He was very likely chosen due to his influence in the German-American community.
+He was very likely chosen due to his influence in the German–American community.
 Of the eight colonels in the Virginia Line, Muhlenberg was the youngest at 29 and only Patrick Henry had less military experience.

 According to a biography written by his great-nephew in the mid-19th century, on January 21, 1776, in the Lutheran church in Woodstock, Virginia, Muhlenberg took his sermon text from the third chapter Ecclesiastes, which starts with "To every thing there is a season..."; after reading the eighth verse, "a time of war, and a time of peace," he declared, "And this is the time of war," removing his clerical robe to reveal his Colonel's uniform.
 Outside the church door the drums began to roll as men turned to kiss their wives and then walked down the aisle to enlist, and within half an hour, 162 men were enrolled.
 The next day he led out 300 men from the county to form the nucleus of the 8th Virginia Regiment.
 Though it is accepted that Muhlenberg helped form and lead the 8th, historians doubt the account of the sermon, as there are no reports prior to Muhlenberg's great-nephew's biography.